snowleo208/react-ssr-template/README.md

 ### Usage

-After install all dependencies, you can use these command to open or build your apps.
+After install all dependencies, you can use these commands to open or build your apps.

 ```
 npm start - start production server